pamidev/todolist-manager/README.md

 # ToDo List Manager

-Python program that helps manage to-do list.
+A Python program that helps to manage your to-do list.